pedrooaugusto/speech-to-code/spoken/src/modules/typescript/declare_variable/README.md

 The following are some examples of phrases, in english, used to trigger the command `New constant or variable`:

-1. create variable called number
+1. create constant called temp
-2. declare constant called value value temp
+2. create variable called value with value temp
-3. declare variable called value equals graph
+3. declare constant called graph equals text
-4. declare constant called temp type text value text
+4. declare variable called temp of type text with value value
-5. create variable called value of type text equals text
+5. declare variable called text type text equals graph
-6. create variable called temp type number
+6. declare constant called temp type text

 **Portugês**